Art Court Frontier #11

 Photo ©︎ Nobutada Omote

-However, they don't reveal the flow of time.
+Yet they never reveal the flow of time.

 Gallery view of Art Court Frontier #11, Art court Gallery, Osaka, Japan, 5th July - 3th August 2013